thehig/deckbuilder/readme.md

     sudo mount --bind /home/vagrant/mock/deckbuilder/.meteor /home/vagrant/shared/deckbuilder/.meteor
     sudo mount --bind /home/vagrant/mock/deckbuilder/packages /home/vagrant/shared/deckbuilder/packages

-And finally, add these mounts to your ~/.bashrc file to make the directories automount on login
+And finally, add these mounts to the end of your ~/.bashrc file to make the directories auto-mount on login